Search

 Bank accounts with no named beneficiaries will need to pass through Florida probate as per the will’s instructions by the personal representative.

-Probate can be expensive and complicated, leaving it open to disputes and family upsets.
+Probate can be expensive and complicated, leaving it open to disputes and family turmoil.
 Your will is also accessible to the public in Florida after your passing.

 Florida does not have a ‘small estate’ law (which allows small estates to avoid probate).
 But it does have a ‘summary probate’, which is effectively a simpler version of probate for estates under $75,000 in value.